History of the Jews in Iraq: Later

-Immediately prior to the Gulf War, the U.S. State Department noted that there was no recent evidence of overt persecution of Jews, but travel, particularly to Israel, was restricted, as was contact with Jewish groups abroad.
+Immediately prior to the Gulf War, the United States Department of State noted that there was no recent evidence of overt persecution of Jews.
+That said, international travel, particularly to Israel, was restricted, as was contact with Jewish groups abroad.
 In 1997, the Jerusalem Post reported that in the previous five years, some 75 Jews had fled Iraq, of whom about 20 moved to Israel and the rest mostly went to the United Kingdom and Netherlands.
-The community's only ordained rabbi died in 1996 and the last shochet, or kosher slaughterer, left in 2002.
-In 2003, one community member, Emad Levy, became the community's leader, functioning as its sole rabbi, kosher slaughterer, and advisor on all Judaism-related issues to those in the community.
-The last active synagogue closed in 2003, a few weeks before the 2003 invasion of Iraq.
-In the aftermath of the 2003 invasion, the Jewish Agency launched an effort to track down all of the remaining Iraqi Jews to present them with an opportunity to emigrate to Israel, and found a total of 34 Jews in Baghdad, half of whom were over the age of 70.
-While the community was largely elderly and poor, some were middle class including two doctors.
-Six chose to emigrate, among them Ezra Levy, the father of Emad Levy.
+During Rosh Hashanah, a UN official visiting Baghdad filmed the Rosh Hashanah service at the synagogue.
+The only Ordained Rabbi died in 1996, and last kosher slaughterer (Shochet), emigrated in 2002.
+At this point, 500 to 1,000 Jews remained.
+In 2003, Emad Levy emerged as the leader of the Jewish community of Iraq.
+He functioned as the country's sole rabbi, kosher slaughterer, and advisor regarding Jewish issues.